Bishop's Palace, Wells: Current use

 The palace now belongs to the Church Commissioners and is managed and run by The Palace Trust.
-The main palace is open to the public, including the medieval vaulted undercroft, chapel and a long gallery, although the Bishops House is still used as a residence and offices.
+The main palace is open to the public, including the medieval vaulted undercroft, chapel and a long gallery, although the Bishop's House is still used as a residence and offices.
 There is a café overlooking the Croquet Lawn.
 The palace is licensed for weddings and used for conferences and meetings.
 The croquet lawn in front of the palace is used on a regular basis.
-The palace was used as a location for some of the scenes in the 2007 British comedy Hot Fuzz, and more recently in the 2016 film The Huntsman.
-Other productions that used this location in 2015-2016 included Galavant, Terry and Mason’s Great Food Trip, Escape to the Country and Holiday of My Lifetime, in addition to The White Princess.
+The palace was used as a location for some of the scenes in the 2007 British comedy film Hot Fuzz, and more recently in the 2016 film The Huntsman.
+Other productions that used this location in 2015-2016 included Galavant, Terry and Mason's Great Food Trip, Escape to the Country and Holiday of My Lifetime, in addition to The White Princess.

 On 10 December 2013, it was announced that Peter Hancock would become Bishop of Bath and Wells in 2014.
 A few days earlier, the Church Commissioners had announced that the new bishop would work, but not live, in the Palace; it was later announced that he would instead live, at least temporarily, at The Old Rectory a few miles away at Croscombe.

-However that decision proved controversial.
+However, that decision proved controversial.
 The Bishops' Council formally objected to the Commissioners' decision, and the matter was referred by the Archbishops' Council to a committee which, in May 2014, decided that the house in Croscombe was not suitable to be a see house, and that the bishop should remain living in the Palace.

 The palace was used as a location in the BBC drama series Poldark, series 3 as the French prison.